eonist/HCCQR-lib/README.md

 }
 ```
 ### Todo:
-- Add smart cropping for for every qr-layer after the first
+- Add smart cropping for for every qr-layer after the first (refine crop)
 - Test the new ColorSplitter library with hccqr photos
 - Simplify the CPU core optimizations, by just dividing the image into 2-6 parts.
 Depending on cpu core count.
 THen assign each part to each cpu core with concurrentPerform (🚫 maybe not, rather batch-read the frames)